kukuu/AGILITY/a-modern-api.md

 3. auth0-api-jwt-rsa-validation - Helper function to generate Secrete Key

-4. Create a middleware function to validate the access token when our API is called.
+4. Create a middleware functions to validate the access token when our API is called, and also authorise the diferent clients created from the SCOPE.
 See server.js- https://github.com/kukuu/-SECURE-API

 ## Protecting end points